 You still have the injuries!!!
 They are not healed yet.
 There is nothing “past” about this affair for you.
 And really it is not past for him either.
 He needs to discover why this happened and what’s going to be different to ensure that it doesn’t happen again, otherwise there is a high probability of a reoccurrence down the road.

 If will-power, a promise or renewing the wedding vows was enough to ensure faithfulness, the affair would not have happened in the first place.
 Then the first promise (on your wedding day) would’ve worked.
 After all, when people exchange wedding vows, I do not believe they are thinking, “well I’ll just say these words, but I don’t mean them.
 At some later date if I want to have an affair, I’ll go ahead.”

-If he does not want to discuss the affair or allow you to have answers, you will never heal properly.
-You will be like that injured person if they're never treated.
+If your spouse won’t discuss the affair or allow you to have answers, you will never heal properly.
+You will be like that injured person if they’re never treated.
 You will never be able to walk again.
 Him telling you that you should trust God is nothing more than manipulation.
 You can tell your husband that refusing to deal with this affair, is like if you both had just killed someone in your living room and have now thrown the dead corpse in the closet and locked the door.
-I don't care if you can't see it.
+I don’t care if you can’t see it.
 Sooner or later (probably sooner) it will start stinking up the place.
 You have to do a complete spring cleaning of your marriage.

 I don’t know where you live and what resources you have access to, but you need to read books about affairs, and talk to others who have been through similar experiences.
 Not every marriage can be saved.

 Perhaps you could share this article with your husband, maybe it will help him to understand why you need to talk about his affair.